-About 15% to 20% of people experience some form of eczema at some point in their lives.
-You might have eczema if your skin is dry, itchy and red.
+About 15% to 20% of people experience some form of eczema at some point.
+You might have eczema if your skin is dry, itchy, and red.
 It’s a common skin condition but isn’t contagious.
-There are treatments that manage symptoms.
+Some treatments manage symptoms.
 Eczema can take a mental toll as well.
 It can disrupt your sleeping and make you develop a poor self-image.
 Talk with our online doctor at Your Doctors Online to discuss your treatment options.

 FAQs on Eczema Answered by Your Doctors Online

 Environmental factors and genetics have been identified that cause one to develop eczema.

 Some factors responsible for eczema in babies include: